sanchitkalra/cs-f213-oops/oops-book/interhitance.md

 # Inheitance

+_this document refers to ch8 of the textbook_

 - create a class with a set of traits common to a set of related items
 - inherited class -> superclass. inheriting class -> subclass
 - _subclass is a specialised version of the superclass_